Unbanned Bible Publications

-THIS PAGE CONTAINS GRAPHIC IMAGES TO ILLUSTRATE SOME OF THE ACTS THAT ACCOMPANIED ‘THE STRUGGLE.’
+WARNING: THIS PAGE CONTAINS GRAPHIC IMAGES TO ILLUSTRATE SOME OF THE ACTS THAT ACCOMPANIED ‘THE STRUGGLE.’
 THIS IS IN MEMORY OF EVERYONE WHO SUFFERED ON BOTH SIDES DURING THIS CIVIL WAR IN SOUTH AFRICA.

 The outcome of “Youth Day,” 16 June 1976

 June 16, 1976, was a great turning point in the struggle.
 It was recorded that 171 students died that day, while some wildly allege that 700 were massacred.
 However, real statistics say there were 23 deaths that first day, and as the extremely violent riots escalated countrywide, the death toll escalated to 176.
 It is really suspicious that everyone knew, from the rising violence during mass marches, that no government on earth would or could tolerate such dangerous lawlessness indefinitely — even though the apartheid regime needlessly impoverished and oppressed millions of their own citizens, deliberately giving ground to communist expansion.
 Could it be possible that this evil government, being ousted by the ‘higher international powers that be,’ fell right into a secret trap?
-Or, could it have been that the masonic-communist Afrikaner Broederbond and the masonic leaders of the African National Council planned it together?
-While South Africans were tearing one another to pieces, they were liaising behind the scenes all the time, pushing this country into place among the other countries of the socialist New World Order.
+Or, could it have been that the masonic-communist Afrikaner Broederbond and the masonic leaders of the African National Council planned it all together?
+While South Africans were tearing one another to pieces, these leaders were liaising behind the scenes all the time, pushing this country into it’s place among the other countries of the socialist One World Order.

 Wikipedia Online wrote, “The aftermath of the uprising established the leading role of the ANC in the liberation struggle, as it was the body best able to channel and organize students seeking the overthrow of apartheid.”
 This march of an estimated 20,000 children and ‘youths’ was not just any march.
 This was a well-planned part of the ANC’s ‘Peoples War.’
 Could these children and youths have been mere pawns in the hands of political players?